kemowry/Spring-2025/N220/homework-3/readme.md

 ### Weekly Recap

 This week I learned how to use boolean, string and work with variables.
+In my coding for the week, I found out about const which allows me to keep a variable the same throughout the code, jsut applying different commands to it that will expand off of it.
+I also felt that working with the true and false commands was the easiest type of command to work with in the coding for this week.

 ### Live Link